Chapter 2 : Will For Rain

 But Henrietta had finally found us.

 She had unattached herself from Mr. Spencer, her mouth pulled into a horrible snarl as she marched purposefully passed a completely useless Lily.
-She got her power walk on, long legs practically kicking small children and nuns and kittens out of the way so she could verbally abuse me.
+She had steamed through the crowd, practically kicking small children and nuns and kittens out of the way so she could verbally abuse me.

 Amelie dropped my hand.
 Someone had put on some dance music and people were swerving and moving all around the room.
 It was loud and a part of me wanted to try and pretend that I couldn’t hear Henrietta’s voice.

 “Well?
-Are you going to answer me?”
+Aren’t you going to introduce me?”
 Merlin, her voice was piercing my brain.
 I could see Amelie trying not to laugh, biting her lips in attempt to hold it in.
 I smiled.

 “I... err...”
 I was useless.
 Henrietta’s lip was curling so much it looked like she had a fleshy moustache.
 The dance music grew louder and louder, and people were bustling and jostling, elbows pushing me further into the corner.